-- Lay out the red Safety and Reflection Zone. - Set up 2 coloured cones, 2 putter lengths away from the matching-coloured tee areas.
+- Lay out the red safety and reflection zone. - Set up 2 coloured cones, 2 putter lengths away from the matching-coloured tee areas.

-- Work as a team to build a human bridge. - Player 1 will attempt to put the ball through the cones. - If successful, player 1 will stand between those cones with their legs apart and player 2 putts through the legs of player 1 and joins the line if successful. - Repeat until all players have joined the line and the bridge is built.
+- Work as a team to build a human bridge. - Player 1 will attempt to put the ball through the cones. - If successful, player 1 will stand between those cones with their legs apart, and player 2 putts through the legs of player 1 and joins the line if successful. - Repeat until all players have joined the line and the bridge is built.

-Putting Activity 2: Finders Keepers
+Putting activity 2:

+Finders keepers

-- 1 putter per team
+- I putter per team

 - 1 ball per team

 - 2 blue cones

 - Minimum of 8 yellow cones

 - Minimum of 20 green cones

-- Lay out the red Safety Zone. - Set up an appropriate number of tee areas using the coloured cones. - Scatter green cones in the area in front of the tees a minimum of 2 putter lengths away.
+- Lay out the red safety zone. - Set up an appropriate number of tee areas using the coloured cones. - Scatter green cones in the area in front of the tees a minimum of 2 putter lengths away.

-- This game is a race to collect as many cones as possible. - From the tee, putt the ball once and collect any cones that the ball hits. - The player returns the ball and cones for the next player's turn. - Keep playing until all the cones are collected or until the set time runs out. - 1 point per cone.
+- This game is a race to collect as many cones as possible. - From the tee, putt the ball once and collect any cones that the ball hits. - The player returns the ball and cones for the next player's turn. - Keep playing until all the cones are collected or until the set time runs out. - I point per cone.

-Putting Activity 3: Dominoes
+Putting activity 3: Dominoes

-- 1 putter per team
+- I putter per team

 - 1 ball per team

 - 14 blue cones

 - 14 yellow cones

 - 14 green cones